Stationary time-vertex signal processing: Appendix

 This section describes how to approximate a convolutional estimate using a number of operations that is linear to $E T$.
 Before describing the exact algorithm, we note two helpful properties of the estimator.
 First, we can compute $\ddot{h}(\theta)$ by obtaining estimates for each $\X_{(k)}$ independently and then averaging over $k$:

 As we will see in the following, the terms inside the outer sum can be approximated efficiently, avoiding the need for an expensive JFT.
-In addition, when the convolution window is separable, i.e., $g(\theta) = g_G(\lambda) \cdot g_T(\omega)$, as is assumed here, the joint convolution can be performed independently (and at any order) in the time and vertex domains
+In addition, when the convolution window is separable, i.e., $g(\theta) = g_G(\lambda) \cdot g_T(\omega)$, as is assumed in this contribution, the joint convolution can be performed successively (and at any order) in the time and vertex domains

 where $c_g(\theta) = c_{g_T}(\omega) \cdot c_{g_G}(\lambda)$.
 Exploiting this property, we treat the implementation of the two convolutions separately and the presented algorithms can be combined in any order.